andrecorreaneto/oci-landing-zone-configuration/README.md

     - firewall: [firewall_config.json](./mgmt-plane/firewall/firewall_config.json), with firewall appliance and OCI Network Load Balancer configurations.

 - customers: a top level folder for each customer configuration.
-    - customer1: [customer1_config.json](./customers/customer1/customer1_config.json), with all resource configurations for customer 1, including IAM, budget and networking.
+    - customer1: [compartments_config.json](./customers/customer1/ccompartments_config.json), [budgets_config.json](./customers/customer1/budgets_config.json), [network_three_tier_config.json](./customers/customer1/network_three_tier_config.json) with sample resources configurations for a customer, including IAM, budget and networking, respectively.
+Use these files as templates to onboard other customers.
-    - customer2: [customer2_config.json](./customers/customer2/customer2_config.json), with all resource configurations for customer 2, including IAM, budget and networking.

 **THESE CONFIGURATION FILES ARE DESIGNED TO BE USED AS TEMPLATES, OWNED AND MODIFIED AT WILL BY CUSTOMERS THAT ARE DEPLOYING THE MODEL.**